Abandoned and nuisance vehicles

 Please check if a vehicle is taxed.

-- we aim to respond to reports of abandoned vehicles within two working days
+- we aim to respond to reports of abandoned vehicles within five working days

 - we will try to contact the owner